Polypterus congicus

 Polypterus congicus, the Congo bichir, is a species of bichir with a maximum recorded size of 970 mm.
 The colour also varies from yellowish brown to grey, darker in the top, paler in the ventral area.
 It has a pattern of around 8 irregular vertical bands along the flanks of the fish, that do not extend completely onto the ventral surface.
-The lower jaw is prominent, much like Polypterus endlicheri.
+The lower jaw is prominent, much like Polypterus endlicherii.
 The male has a wider and thicker anal fin.
 These fish are commonly sold as pets.